KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/update-keller-lora-device.md

         parent: lora-technology
         weight: 4
 toc: false
-description: Information how to configure a LoRaWAN device from KELLER AG
+description: Information how to configure a LoRaWAN device from KELLER Pressure
 ---

 # Configuring a LoRaWAN device from KELLER